rbakshi11/samplingtechniques_assignment/README.md

 4. **Support Vector Classifier (SVC)**
 5. **Random Forest**

-## Instructions
+## instructions

-1. **Data Loading:**
+1. **Loading data:**
-   - Load the credit card dataset from `credit_card_data.csv`.
+   - Load the credit card dataset from "credit_card_data.csv".
-   - Understand the dataset's structure and features.
+   - Understand the structure and characteristics of data sets.

-2. **Data Preprocessing:**
+2. **Data preprocessing:**
-   - Handle missing values, if any.
+   - Handle missing values ​​if any.
-   - Explore and visualize the class distribution to understand the data imbalance.
+   - Check and visualize the distribution of classes to understand data imbalance.

 3. **Sampling:**
-   - Apply the five sampling techniques to create five different datasets.
+   - Use five sampling techniques to create five different data sets.
-   - Ensure the balance between fraudulent and legitimate transactions in the sampled datasets.
+   - Ensuring a balance between fraudulent and legitimate transactions in the sample dataset.

-4. **Model Training:**
+4. **Model training:**
-   - Train a CatBoost, XGBoost, LightGBM, SVC, and Random Forest model on each sampled dataset.
+   - Train CatBoost, XGBoost, LightGBM, SVC, and Random Forest models on each sampled dataset.

-5. **Model Evaluation:**
+5. **Evaluation of the model:**
    - Evaluate the accuracy of each model on a separate test dataset (not used during training).
-   - Compare the performance of models trained on different sampling techniques.
+   - Comparing the performance of trained models with different sampling techniques.

-6. **Results and Conclusion:**
+6. **Results and conclusions:**
-   - Summarize the findings, comparing the effectiveness of each sampling technique in improving model accuracy for credit card fraud detection.
+   - Compare the effectiveness of each sampling method in improving the accuracy of the model for credit card fraud detection and summarize the results.